ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 The node is an actor, a decision (action/reaction), or a rationale.
 Nodes are connected via:

 * Binding the Action (Who) - Any action must be bound to a set of actors.
+A useful trick is grouping then drilling down in hierarchical fashion.
 * Visualising the Action (What) - In terms of deterministic or semi-deterministic framework.
 * Understanding the Context/Rationale (Why) - Past events that caused this reaction, done by putting yourself in their perspective.
 * Connecting the Reaction - Connect to future reactions by relevant actors.